konstructio/kubefirst/CONTRIBUTING.md

 # Contributing to Kubefirst

-Firstly, we want to thank you for investing your precious time to contribute to Kubefirst!
+Firstly, we want to thank you for investing your valuable time to contribute to Kubefirst!

 _⚠️ Please note that this file is a work-in-progress, so more details will be added in the future._